tylerandrewscott/bosque/org_performance/README.md

 ### Subdirectory items

-    /code #scripts for running analysis
+Scripts for running analysis.
 These files can be run in sequence to replicate the project.
 The scripts also produce the tables and figures in the paper.
     /code/01_extract_census_data.R #grab tract-level measures from U.S. Census American Community Survey (requires you to set up a free API key with Census API)
     /code/02_aggregate_acs_data.R #create a tract-level file for Texas.
     /code/03_make_district_year_dataframe.R #aggregate various inputs, including ACS data + state-level resources to file with district-year observations.
     /code/04_fit_inla_model.R #run analysis and produce result tables.

-    /input
 Data inputs used for the analysis.
 Some of these are intermediate products, e.g., df_for_model_V2.RDS is the aggregated district-year data.frame.
+    /input

+Figures and tables, plus a few odds and ends.
     /output
-Figures and tables, plus a few odds and ends.

 ## Authors